Bethe-Sommerfeld Conjecture and Absolutely Continuous Spectrum of Multi-Dimensional Quasi-Periodic Schr\"odinger Operators: Introduction

 We will prove our theorem by constructing (generalized) eigenfunctions of the absolutely continuous spectrum as small perturbations of exponential functions $\be_{\bk}$, $\bk\in\R^d$, with large $\|\bk\|$.
-These eigenfunctions, denoted by $U^{(\infty)}(\bk,\bx)$, are a natural generalisation of the Floquet solutions.
+These eigenfunctions, denoted by $U^{(\infty)}(\bk,\bx)$, are a natural generalisation of the Bloch-Floquet solutions.
 Each such function $U^{(\infty)}(\bk,\bx)$ is a solution of the equation $HU^{(\infty)}(\bk,\bx)=\lambda U^{(\infty)}(\bk,\bx)$ and has a form $U^{(\infty)}(\bk,\bx)=\be_{\bk}(1+u^{(\infty)}(\bk,\bx))$, where $u^{(\infty)}(\bk,\bx)$ is a small almost-periodic function: $||u^{(\infty)}||_{L^{\infty}}<C||\bk||^{-\de}$ for some positive $\de$.
 We obtain many finer properties of these Floquet solutions, but we postpone formulating them exactly until Section \ref{8.1'} (see Theorem \ref{T:Dec10}) to avoid introducing complicated notation.
 Theorem \ref{T:Dec10} can be considered as another main result of our paper.
 In fact, Theorem \ref{mainth} is a relatively straightforward corollary of it.
-Another corollary of Theorem \ref{T:Dec10} is the long time behaviour of evolutionary equations (ballistic transport), to which we plan to devote a separate publication.
+Another corollary of Theorem \ref{T:Dec10} is the long time behaviour of evolutionary equations (ballistic transport), which is discussed in \cite{KPS}.